Author/Compiler’s Brief Autobiography

 This past July, after 40 years of serving as the founder and lead physician in the ministry, delivering over 1500 babies, caring for adults and children in hospital and intensive care units, and seeing countless patients in our offices, I’ve a “graduated into retirement“ and am now devoting myself full-time to my marriage and family as well as going deeper into study, prayer, and community service.

-Today we have seven grandchildren ranging in age from 1 to 16 and enjoy studying and praying together, serving the neighborhood and community around us, camping out, going skiing and canoeing, reading to one another, visiting family near and far, and sharing His Good News as best we can wherever we go.
+Today we have seven grandchildren ranging in age from toddler to teen and enjoy studying and praying together, serving the neighborhood and community around us, camping out, going skiing and canoeing, reading to one another, visiting family near and far, sharing His Good News, and reaching out to others as best we can wherever we go.
 To recount the adventures, misadventures, mistakes made, lessons learned, people we’ve met and loved, sacrifices we’ve made and joys received as offspring in our own families of origin and as spouses, parents, people on mission at home and abroad, and just plain living life in the ‘hood would take volumes.
 Oh, and did I mention the Atlantic, the Pacific, the Rockies, Susan’s harp, France, Zermatt, and our cabin in the woods?

 The casual reader who doesn’t know us very well might get the impression from my narrative that my Christian life and our family life together have been one smooth, charmed road from my conversion onward.
 Anyone who understands human life, however, should know that we all make mistakes along the way, some more difficult than others.
 By God’s grace we live and learn through difficult trials how deeply our sin natures are woven into the fabric of our very being and how intentional we have to be to overcome and rise above them again.
 We learn to forgive and be forgiven, to love and love again, to weep and laugh and pray and start over.
 God is good.
 He covers us and helps us recover.
 When we fall, He is there to pick us up and show us new ways, His ways, of living life.
 He makes His Word come alive over and over and sends His Holy Spirit to correct, comfort, restore, and guide us every step of the way.
 We are eternally grateful for His love and grace and mercy.